endurancetrio/endurancetrio-gapps-scripts/event-store/README.md

 ## Introduction

-**EventStore** is a [Google Apps Script](https://www.google.com/script/) for a spreadsheet that manages manage endurance sport events.
+**EventStore** is a [Google Apps Script](https://www.google.com/script/) to be used with a spreadsheet that manages the data of endurance sport events.

 ## Development